 9) Not all professional sumo wrestlers are Japanese.

 Not sure if we were most surprised that some wrestlers were trim and toned or by the number of Western sumo wrestlers competing!
-We researched “foreign sumo wrestlers” when we got home and found out the last Japanese champion was in 2006.

 If you are ever in Japan during a grand sumo tournament, we recommend you check one out.
-Has anyone else been to a sumo tournament and if so did you enjoy it?
+Has anyone else been to a sumo wrestling tournament and if so did you enjoy it?

-Like this article?
-Save it to your Pinterest boards:
+Save this post to your Pinterest boards: